Borongan: Commercial activity

 Borongan has a wet market located a little upstream and beside the northern bank of the Lo-om River in the Puray district of Barangay H (Tarusan) selling the usual foodstuffs like rice & corn grains, dried & fresh fish (either caught locally or brought in frozen from Catbalogan or Guiuan as well as other nearby towns), pork, beef, chicken, carabeef, preserved meats, vegetables, fruits, condiments & spices, rootcrops, native cakes and the like.
-The place also sells locally-made and beautiful native basketware.
+The place also sells locally made and beautiful native basketware.

 In 2005, the municipality (then) saw the opening of the largest and only Mall in Eastern Samar, the Uptown Mall which opened in 2005 for business operations and is located along the national highway in Barangay Songco at the northern fringe of the city.
 Appliance stores, mini-groceries and 'sari-sari' stores also abound throughout the length and breadth of the city selling items ranging from basic necessities to supplies for recreational and entertainment activities.

 There are several hardware stores that also operate catering to the needs of the city's construction industry.
 The city has numerous restaurants and eateries offering local cuisine randomly located throughout the city limits while nightspots can be found mostly along the length of Baybay Boulevard at the eastern edge of the city immediately abutting the shoreline of Borongan Bay.
 Major and new oil companies have their own oil refueling stations within the city limits selling engine lubricants, kerosene as well as regular, unleaded and premium gasoline and diesel fuels.

 Now, Borongan boasts several large establishments that opened throughout the years.
-These includes several department stores and another Mall that opened in 2017.
-Most of these establishments are located within the city proper such as GrandMart, Novo Shirts and Jeans, and the recently opened 578 Emporium.
-The second mall that opened in the city is the J&F Mall, which houses a Puregold Franchise meanwhile Savemore Borongan which is Located in Wilsam Uptown Mall is just across Puregold.
-A Jollibee Franchise also opened in 2016, located in the city proper.
+These include several department stores and another Mall that opened in 2017.
+Most of these establishments are located within the city proper.